GTMStack

 • Engagement score: 1 (high), 2 (medium), 3 (low), 4 (none)

 An A1 lead (ideal fit, high engagement) is an immediate sales priority.
 A D1 lead (poor fit, high engagement) gets marketing nurture but not sales attention.
-A A4 lead (ideal fit, no engagement) goes into targeted outbound sequences.
-This matrix gives sales reps instant clarity on both who the lead is and what they’ve done, without needing to decode a single number.
+An A4 lead (ideal fit, no engagement) goes into targeted outbound sequences.
+This matrix gives sales reps instant clarity without needing to decode a single number.

 The ICP Scoring Component